 The meaning of the word ‘thermal’ is ‘temperature’.
-So, the stress which is produced as the result of variation in temperature is known as thermal stress.
+So, the stress which is produced as the result of temperature variation is what we call thermal stress.

-More simply, thermal stress is defined as that restoring force per unit area which is produced when a temperature change deforms a body or material.
-As thermal stress is an outcome of change in temperature thus, higher the temperature change more will be the stress produced.
+More simply, we define thermal stress as the restoring force per unit area which is produced when a temperature change deforms a body or material.
+As thermal stress is an outcome of a change in temperature thus, the higher the temperature change more will be the more stress produced.

-Now, before discussing more theory of thermal stress.
-Let us have a basic idea of stress.
+Now, before discussing more theories of thermal stress.

 What is Stress?

-Selye was a person of American Origin and was known as ‘father of stress research’.
+Selye was a person of American Origin.
+He was known as the ‘father of stress research’.

-Stress is defined as the restoring force acting per unit area of a material.
+Stress is the restoring force acting per unit area of a material.

 Now, I think you must have a question – how restoring force came into action?

-So, basically when an external force is applied to an object then it undergoes some amount of deformation which can be large or small according to the material from which it is composed.
-It is not necessary that one can always visually notice the deformation when force is applied but it is there even when not clearly visible.
+So, when an external force is applied to an object, then it undergoes some amount of deformation, which can be large or small according to the material from which it is composed.
+It is not necessary that one can always visually notice the deformation when force is applied, but it is there even when not visible clearly.

-This restoring force of the body per unit area is called stress.
-And when the deformation applied is the result of the change in temperature then the generated restoring force per unit area is called thermal stress.
+This restoring force of the body per unit area is the stress.
+And when the deformation applied is the result of the change in temperature, then the generated restoring force per unit area is the thermal stress.